List of victims of anti-LGBTQ hate crimes in Turkey

-The following is a list of victims of anti-LGBT hate crimes in Turkey.
+The following is a list of victims of anti-LGBTQ hate crimes in Turkey.
 For decades, there have been reports of murders and crimes targeted towards LGBT (lesbian, gay, bisexual and transgender) people in Turkey.
 In general, homophobia is considered to be common across the country.
 As a result, numerous homicide victims are LGBT people who get murdered due to hate crimes.

 Notable cases covered in the media

-Between 2002 and 2013, at least 69 transgender, transvestite and transsexual people were murdered in Turkey due to hate crimes.
+Between 2002 and 2013, at least 70 transgender, transvestite and transsexual people were murdered in Turkey due to hate crimes.

 Çetin Çalık

 Çetin Çalık, a 28-year-old engineer who lives in Beşiktaş apart from his family, was tortured and stabbed to death several times after coming to the house from a gay bar with a gay partner.

 Petro Melikşahoğlu

 29-year-old transvestite Petro Melikşahoğlu was attacked in Harbiye, Şişli, by a group of men from Eskişehir on 16 February 2001, who attempted to force him into sexual intercourse, but upon his refusal Melikşahoğlu was killed and extorted.
 The murderers were later arrested.